superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 1 Tooling with Visual Studio Code/Lab01/readme.md

 #### Post installation actions

-In a bash shell enter the following commands.

-You can use the Terminal of VSCode.
+Use the Terminal in VSCode.
 Ensure that you have selected a bash shell for the terminal.

 ![VSCode Menu](../../../../images/vscode_menubar.png)
 ![Select Bash](../../../../images/vscode-bash.png)

-In the terminal, enter the following commands (using your name and email address).
+In the bash shell, enter the following commands (using your name and email address).

 ```bash
 git config --global user.name "first last"